tp7/masktools/README.md

 Current roadmap is pretty simple:
 * Add AVX2 support to most filters.
 It might speedup luts quite a lot and luts are important.
 * Consider adding multithreading support.
-All commonly used filters are optimized to the extend where multithreading might not help at all, so this feature might not get implemented.
+All commonly used filters are optimized to the extent where multithreading might not help at all, so this feature might not get implemented.
 * Consider adding high bitdepth support.
 This is complex and time-consuming, but might simplify dither package a lot.

 Feel free to create an issue here or contact me on irc (tp7 on _freenode_ or _rizon_) if you want anything implemented or have some interesting ideas.